EhsanEqlimi/Sparse-USR-EigMem/README.md

 ## Copyright

-This code is copyright protected by Ehsan Eqlimi and Bahador Makkiabadi, who are affiliated with the Department of Medical Physics and Biomedical Engineering at Tehran University of Medical Sciences (TUMS) in Tehran, Iran.
+This code is copyright protected by Ehsan Eqlimi and Bahador Makkiabadi, who were affiliated with the Department of Medical Physics and Biomedical Engineering at Tehran University of Medical Sciences (TUMS) in Tehran, Iran.

 ## Date